noahehall/theBookOfNoah/linux/cmdline.md

   - stream editor: edits a stream of data based on a set of rules you supply ahead of time, before the editor processes the data
   - by default CHECKS ONE LINE AT A TIME!!!
     - if you want to check for patterns that space multiple lines you have to use multiline processing with the `N` cmd
+    - sed concepts
+      - data stream: a single line from the data you send it
+      - pattern space: i.e. buffer space that holds the text examined by the sed editor while it processes commands
-  - pattern space: each line in the data stream gets processed one line at a time
+        - each line in the data stream gets processed one line at a time
         - the processing occurres in the 'pattern space'
+      - hold space: temporarily hold lines of text while working on other lines in the pattern space
   - sed process
     - reads one data line at a time from the input
     - matches that data with the supplied editor commands